ProfessionalWiki/AutomatedValues/README.md

 The recommended way to install Automated Values is using [Composer] with [MediaWiki's built-in support for Composer][Composer install].

-On the commandline, go to your wikis root directory.
+On the commandline, go to your wiki's root directory.
 Then run these two commands:

 ```shell script
 COMPOSER=composer.local.json composer require --no-update professional-wiki/wikibase-automated-values:~1.0